Communication During Hurricane Season is Essential

 • Angleton Fairgrounds – 901 S. Downing Rd.

-If you need assistance getting to one of these HUBS, _________WHAT IS THE PROCEDURE_____
+If you need assistance getting to one of these HUBS, contact the Emergency Operations Center at 281-388-4370.

 In the event of an evacuation, residents may evacuate to any city of their choosing.
 Brazoria County residents have been assigned to Belton, Texas for public shelters.
 If you do not have a hotel reservation or family to stay with, you may evacuate to the public shelters.